dt-alliances-workshops/claat-mockup/workshop-markdown/azure-grail-lab1/README.md

 1. Login into Dynatrace UI

-2. Choose the `Manage --> Deployment Status` option from the left side menu to open the OneAgent deployment page.
+2. From the left menu, Choose the `Apps -> Deployment Status` to open the OneAgent deployment app.

 3. Check to ensure the `dt-orders-monolith` VM is reporting in under OneAgents
 ![image](img/lab1-deployment-status.png)